amoe/allen-moronuki/allen_moronuki_notes.md

 2019-06-27
 ----------

+## Exercises: Guard Duty

+1. If you put `otherwise` at the top, the other patterns will never be matched.
+You always get an 'F' from this function.

+2. No, the first case matches instantly and short-circuits the rest of them.

+3.  b, the function returns true when it's a palindrome.

+4. It can take any list whose members have an instance of Eq.

+5.  pal :: (Eq a) => [a] -> Bool

+6.  c, the function returns the sign of its argument.

+7. It can take things with Ord, but they also have to be usable with 0, which is of Num type.

+8. Therefore the type signature is

+numbers :: (Ord a, Num a) => a -> Integer

+## 7.7 -- Guards

+The syntax for guards looks weird.

+The guard case expression must evaluate to bool. otherwise is literally directly equal to True, used in guard expressions as a catch-all.

+It seems very much like the case expression, why is it here?
+Actually, it seems that case expressions are pattern matches, not arbitrary exprs.
+Yes, this is true.
+So guards are strictly more powerful than case exprs.

+If your guard doesn't match, you are going to get an error about 'non exhaustive' patterns.

 1.  `dodgy 1 0` => 1
 2.  `dodgy 1 1` => 11
 3.  `dodgy 2 2` => 22